Limits of Latin squares: Vectors of bigraphons

 \section{Vectors of bigraphons}

 In our proofs we will often reduce the assertion to a claim about a vector of bigraphons.
 We therefore recall several results of this theory which we will use later on.
+Recall that a bigraphon is a measurable function $W: \Omega^2 \to [0,1]$ which is not necessarily symmetric.
+We denote the space of bigraphons by $\mathcal{W}_0$.
 We can define a metric $\delta_\square^{\mathbb N}$ on $\mathcal{W}_0^{\mathbb N}$ by setting

 Note that this is not the same as $\sum_{n=1}^\infty\tfrac{1}{2^n}\delta_{\square}(U_n,W_n)$ and therefore compactness of $(\mathcal{W}_0^{\mathbb N},\delta_\square^{\mathbb N})$ does not follow immediately from Tychonoff's theorem applied to $(\mathcal{W}_0,\delta_\square)$.